 Withdrawals and Financial Aid

-Students who withdraw or take a leave of absence from the University and who are recipients of federal financial aid, will have their financial aid eligibility recalculated based on the number of days the student actually attended class according to the Return of Title IV Funds policy below.
-Recipients of SC State Aid will have their eligibility recalculated base.
+Students who withdraw or take a leave of absence from the University and who are recipients of federal financial aid will have their financial aid eligibility recalculated based on the number of days the student actually attended class according to the Return of Title IV Funds policy below.
+Recipients of SC State Aid will have their eligibility recalculated based on the policies and procedures of the awarding agency.

 Return of the Title IV Funds Policy